robpetrin/codepen-embed/readme.md

-I've created a small tool to allow the embedding of Codepens as a custom Gutenberg Block.
+I've created a small tool to allow the embedding of CodePens as a custom Gutenberg Block.
 I wanted to recognize the tool I used as boilerplate.
 I ended up needing to extend it more than I expected, as this example does not assume the ability to have custom attributes editable on the back-end.
 That was pretty tricky, but I'm glad I was able to accomplish it.
 Thanks!

 ***************************